-January of 2009 I walked into a recruiter’s office to inquire about enlisting in the military and walked out with a stack of signed papers and a ship date that changed my life.
-Like a lot of Americans, I felt helpless following the attacks on 9/11 and thought I should do more for the country that I love.
-I started volunteering with the Red Cross and even considered joining the County Police reserve program.
+January of 2009, I walked into a recruiter’s office to inquire about enlisting in the military and walked out with a stack of signed papers and a ship date that changed my life.
+Like many Americans, I felt helpless following the attacks on 9/11 and thought I should do more for the country that I love.
+So I started volunteering with the Red Cross and even considered joining the County Police reserve program.
 Then I learned about the Army National Guard.
-I could join the U.S. Army as a civilian soldier and still continue my educational and career goals while serving.
+I could join the U.S. Army as a civilian soldier and continue my education and career goals while serving.

 I signed on the dotted line and eventually shipped off to basic combat training as an infantryman at Fort Benning, Georgia.
-Less than two years later I was heading back to Officer Candidate School to be commissioned as an Infantry Officer.
-Many more schools and countless hours of training followed as I progressed through a number of leadership roles, experiences and responsibilities.
+Less than two years later, I headed back to Officer Candidate School to be commissioned as an Infantry Officer.
+Many more schools and countless hours of training followed as I progressed through several leadership roles, experiences and responsibilities.

-As I look back over this whirlwind of a decade, a number of lessons come to mind that have held true over time.
-These values have applied not only to my military career, but to my civilian career as well.
+As I look back over this whirlwind of a decade, many lessons come to mind that has held true over time.
+These values have applied not only to my military career but to my civilian career as well.

 Lesson 1: Respect Isn’t Optional

 Customs and courtesies are ingrained at every level in our military.
-Respect for chain of command, for each other, for civilians and even for enemies is always first and foremost.
+Respect for the chain of command, for each other, for civilians and even for enemies is always first and foremost.
 This applies when working or training or even on your personal time.
-This especially includes when you are upset, when you disagree, when you are tired or dealing with personal problems.
+This especially includes when you are upset, disagree, or tired or dealing with personal problems.

 Good leaders always find a way to respect their subordinates and superiors regardless of how they “feel.”
 They will always find the right words, even when those words include an apology.

-The more time I spend in leadership, the more respect I gain for those that have been charged with leading me.
+The more time I spend in leadership, the more respect I gain for those charged with leading me.
 I know I’ve always been a handful to lead.
 I’ve always spoken up quickly and passionately when I disagreed with something.
 I’ve also taken extra time for extra discussion or to talk through concepts and ideas that weren’t clear to me.
-The most effective of those leaders always found a way to encourage and sustain me, but didn’t take my approach as lacking respect.
+The most effective leaders always found a way to encourage and sustain me but didn’t take my approach as lacking respect.

-I’ve always believed you can disagree without disrespecting.
+I’ve always believed you can disagree without disrespect.
 You can argue the position without attacking the person.
 You can advocate without alienating.

 At the core of this is always keeping respect as your priority.
 The military teaches this from very the beginning.
 You are taught to end every sentence, statement or question by addressing the appropriate title.
 You are taught to stand, dress, salute and move in ways that project your understanding of and compliance to the code of respect.

-While preparing to leave for basic training at Fort Benning, I spoke to a number of friends that were in the military already to gain as much advice as I could.
+While preparing to leave for basic training at Fort Benning, I spoke to several friends in the military to gain as much advice as I could.
 I remember very clearly, hearing the phrase, “Always be at the right place, at the right time, in the right uniform.”
 This singular piece of advice has saved me so many times in my military career from turning an already tough training and long days into a nightmare.

-However, in combat, it is critical that soldiers show up at the precise location, at the precise time, with the precise equipment and uniform.
+However, in combat, soldiers must show up at the precise location, at the precise time, with the precise equipment and uniform.
 Failure to execute to this standard can jeopardize missions and ultimately cost lives.
 That is very sobering to think about.

 When you are striving for success in your career, every missed appointment does affect your bottom line.
 Missed communication does have an impact on your reputation.
 Depending on your line of work, this may ultimately affect other people and lives.

-When it comes to time, it is important to be considerate of others.
-Most people maintain very busy schedules.
-That hectic work schedule may be due to crushing deadlines or a personal commitment to be at home with their family be a certain time.
+When it comes to time, it is essential to be considerate of others.
+Most people maintain hectic schedules.
+That hectic work schedule may be due to crushing deadlines or a personal commitment to be at home with their family be a particular time.
 When scheduling meetings and appointments, think about the other person.
-When planning your timeline ensure you allot enough flexibility to be timely for your commitments.
-Your promptness says a lot about how you manage your own time and how you value the time of your colleagues.
+When planning your timeline, ensure you allow enough flexibility to be timely for your commitments.
+Your promptness says a lot about how you manage your own time and how you value your colleagues’ time.

 Lesson 3: Ensure Clarity

-As a leader it is important to give clear guidance.
-As a military leader it is imperative to give clear guidance.
-Your instructions have to be so clear as to not add even the slightest amount of ambiguity.
-This is so critical in the military that you must use certain terms, symbols and graphics when issuing an operations order.
-Those tactical terms have very precise definitions that have stood the test of time.
-It is your responsibility as a military leader to ensure you understand what your plan is and that you are issuing a well-thought out and thoroughly vetted plan.
+As a leader, it is essential to give clear guidance.
+As a military leader, it is imperative to provide clear guidance.
+Your instructions have to be so clear as not to add even the slightest amount of ambiguity.
+This is so critical in the military that you must use specific terms, symbols and graphics when issuing an operations order.
+Those tactical terms have exact definitions that have stood the test of time.
+As a military leader, it is your responsibility to ensure you understand what your plan is and that you are issuing a well-thought-out and thoroughly vetted plan.

-One thing I have come to value, from my military tenure and in my civilian career, is people that ask questions.
+From my military tenure and in my civilian career, I have come to value people who ask questions.
 Asking questions go a long way in ensuring clarity.
-Too often we neglect the task of asking questions in a foolish attempt to prove how smart we are.
-However, I think we go a long way in proving our intelligence (and becoming smarter in the process) by asking questions.
+Too often, we neglect the task of asking questions in a foolish attempt to prove how smart we are.
+However, I think we go a long way in establishing our intelligence (and becoming more competent in the process) by asking questions.

 The responsibility of clarity falls on both those who issue the order and those who execute the order.